Festus Ezeli facts for kids

 Life in Nigeria

 One of five children, Ezeli remembered in a 2011 interview with Andy Katz of ESPN.com, "My parents told me I was an unusual child.
 My first name is Ifeanyi, and that means 'nothing is impossible with God'.
 That sets the tone for my journey while I'm alive."
-He concentrated on academics, graduating from high school while still age 14, and aspiring to become a physician.
-To further his career goals, his parents sent him to live with his uncle, a pediatrician, in Yuba City, California in 2004.
+Ezeli concentrated on academics, graduating from high school when he was only 14, and aspiring to become a physician.
+To further his career goals, Ezeli's parents sent him to live with his uncle, a pediatrician, in Yuba City, California in 2004.

 Life in America

 Shortly after Ezeli arrived in Yuba City, his uncle encouraged him to take up what seemed to be the most appropriate sport for a 6'8" (2.03 m) teenager—basketball.
-This proved much more difficult for him than academics; although he had played soccer as a child, he had never played any organized sports.
-He took a year of classes at Jesuit High School in Sacramento, but did not play basketball; different sources report that he was either ineligible to play because he had graduated from high school in Nigeria or cut during tryouts.
-The start of his organized basketball career, with a low-level AAU team, was especially inauspicious; his first points were scored in his own team's basket.
-Recalling that incident, he said, "Everybody was running up the court, and I was just running with them.
-It's kind of surreal. .....
-How did I get here?"
+This proved much more difficult for Ezeli than academics because he had never played any organized sports despite the fact that Ezeli played soccer as a child.
+He took a year of classes at Jesuit High School in Sacramento but did not play basketball; different sources report that Ezeli was either ineligible to play because he had graduated from high school in Nigeria or cut during tryouts.
+The start of Ezeli's organized basketball career, with a low-level AAU team, was especially inauspicious since his first points were scored in his own team's basket. .....

 At age 16, Ezeli joined a second AAU team and also enrolled part-time at Yuba Community College.
-By not attending full-time, he retained a full four years of college eligibility and was still able to practice with the team; he also served as the team's videographer.
-Although still learning the most basic of basketball skills, he made his high-level competitive debut on the AAU circuit in the summer of 2007.
-By then, he had reached 6'11" (2.11 m), and averaged 10 points, 11 rebounds, and 3 blocks per game, earning an invitation to the Reebok All-American Camp in July 2007.
+By not attending full-time, he retained a full four years of college eligibility and was still able to practice with the team; Ezeli also served as the team's videographer.
+Although still learning the most basic of basketball skills, Ezeli made his high-level competitive debut on the AAU circuit in the summer of 2007.
+By then, Ezeli had reached 6 feet 11 inches (2.11 m), and averaged 10 points, 11 rebounds, and 3 blocks per game, earning an invitation to the Reebok All-American Camp in July 2007.

 Recruitment